 We are an independent, advertising-supported comparison service.
 Our goal is to help you make smarter financial decisions by providing you with interactive tools and financial calculators, publishing original and objective content, by enabling you to conduct research and compare information for free – so that you can make financial decisions with confidence.
 The offers that appear on this site are from companies from which TheSimpleDollar.com receives compensation.
 This compensation may impact how and where products appear on this site including, for example, the order in which they appear.
 The Simple Dollar does not include all card/financial services companies or all card/financial services offers available in the marketplace.
 The Simple Dollar has partnerships with issuers including, but not limited to, Capital One, Chase & Discover.
 View our full advertiser disclosure to learn more.

 To make our recommendations for the best homeowners insurance companies in 2021, we used our proprietary SimpleScore system to rate insurers on accessibility, coverage options, customer service, discounts, and support.
 The research was supported by inputs from experts from renowned third-party market research companies such as J.D.
-Power and Better Business Bureau and information from the national regulatory organization National Association of Insurance Commissioners (NAIC).
+Power and Better Business Bureau and information from the national regulatory organization National Association of Insurance Commissioners (NAIC), as well as Bankrate.
 Our recommendations and advice for homeowners insurance are developed after evaluating quotes, complaints and customer reviews from the past several years to establish the trustworthiness and reliability of the insurer.

 The good news?
 Our top-rated homeowners insurance companies offer some of the best home insurance rates in the industry.
 Each provider has something different to offer, so make sure to compare quotes from multiple companies to find the best homeowners insurance value.